 Hello everyone.
-For the past two months, since June 8, myself with two other dads and four of our teenage kids have been cycling across the United States from Seattle to Yarmouth Maine.
+Over the summer of 2017, myself with two other dads and four of our teenage kids cycled across the United States from Seattle to Yarmouth Maine.
 The point was to learn something about ourselves, our world, and provide a learning adventure for our kids.
-I’m publishing a few excerpts from the journey on this blog, but if you are interested, the entire journal can be found here.
+I’m publishing a few excerpts from the journey on this blog, but if you are interested, you can grab a copy of the book here.
 Enjoy.

 The warnings started at Devils Tower.
 We met Linus, a twenty year old from Germany, who had saved up for two years for his solo adventure of cycling across the United States.
 He left New York two months earlier and was on his way to San Francisco.
 He had a few bike problems, but in short order we (mostly Erich) helped to repair a handful of issues with his bike.
 It was a rough machine, not well maintained, but we tightened his hubs, switched his tires, adjusted his brakes, headset, and even tweaked his saddle to Linus’ delight.